tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Ki Power

-(_Ludicrous Improbability Maneuver)_:You can spend 1 ki point to use Improbable Stunt again this battle.
+(_Ludicrous Improbability Maneuver):_You can spend 1 ki point to use Improbable Stunt again this battle.

 ### Path of the Perfect Warrior